unicode-org/message-format-wg/spec/README.md

 that only use functions and expression attributes defined in this specification.
 Later specification versions MAY make previously invalid messages valid.

+> [!NOTE]
+> This does not guarantee that the results of formatting will never change.
+> Even when the specification doesn't change,
+> the functions for date formatting, number formatting and so on
+> will change their results over time.

 Updates to this specification MUST NOT introduce message syntax that, when parsed according to earlier versions of this specification, would produce syntax or data model errors.